 Mulberry is a very small city located in the state of Florida.
-With a population of 3,976 people and five constituent neighborhoods, Mulberry is the 299th largest community in Florida.
+With a population of 4,002 people and seven constituent neighborhoods, Mulberry is the 309th largest community in Florida.

-Unlike some cities, Mulberry isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mulberry are a mix of both white- and blue-collar jobs.
-Overall, Mulberry is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Mulberry who work in office and administrative support (20.53%), food service (9.76%), and personal care services (8.01%).
+Mulberry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mulberry is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Mulberry who work in sales jobs (17.29%), management occupations (10.99%), and food service (9.07%).

 Mulberry is a very ethnically-diverse city.
 The people who call Mulberry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mulberry residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mulberry include German, Italian, Portuguese, and Irish.
+Mulberry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.91% of the city’s residents.
+Important ancestries of people in Mulberry include German, Portuguese, Irish, Italian, and English.

 The most common language spoken in Mulberry is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.